Nigel-Steijn/Nigel-Steijn/README.md

 ### About Me

-I’m a Java and Rust Engineer at heart with a deep intrigue for digital technology.
-Whether it's low-level languages or high-level optimizations, I love crafting code that improves people’s lives.
+I’m a Rust Engineer at heart with a deep intrigue for digital technology.
+Whether it's low-level languages or high-level optimizations, I love creating code that improves people’s lives.
 My passion lies in creating efficient and effective software solutions.

 ### Skills and Expertise